diskutil eject: How to Eject Drives From Mac Terminal

 lsof /Volumes/YourDriveName

 lsof stands for “list open files.”
-It shows every process that has a file open on the specified volume.
-The output includes the process name, process ID (PID), the user running it, and which file is open.
+It shows every process that has a file open on that volume — the process name, process ID (PID), the user running it, and which file is open.
+(For a focused walkthrough of lsof flags and patterns, see our lsof command guide for Mac users.)

-Important: for complete results, run it with sudo:
+For complete results (including system processes), run it with sudo:

 sudo lsof /Volumes/YourDriveName

 Without sudo, you only see processes owned by your user account.
-System processes that might be blocking your drive won’t appear.
-With sudo, you see everything.
+System processes like Spotlight’s mds or Time Machine’s backupd won’t appear.
+With sudo, you see everything that’s actually holding the drive open.

 Reading the lsof output